ConfederacyOfGaia/Gaia/dms-guide.md

 The party meets orcs in the Sunless Citadel, learns that they're not the unthinking brutes in Enda that they are on other worlds, and establishes a relationship with them.
 The leader tells them to visit him in the BoF any time.
 When they finally take I'm up on it, they come at the worst possible time: just as they are about the rise up.

 This will give the players a choice: Side with the Aurelian Empire, side with the orcs of the Bowl of Fire, or sit out the conflict entirely and watch the sides destroy each other.
+Each of these options will provide rich storytelling ideas.

 In the end, the orcish revolt will earn the Bowl of Fire its freedom from the Aurelian Empire (American Revolution style).

 ### Overthrowing the Great Golden Dragon

-I think the obvious thing for the players to think is that the Great Golden Dragon, and the Aurelian Empire, need to be overthrown &mdash; it's obviously an affront to the previous Zephyran Empire.
+I think the obvious thing for the players to think is that the Great Golden Dragon and the Aurelian Empire need to be overthrown &mdash; it's obviously an affront to the previous Zephyran Empire.

 There are many [factions](#factions) that want to see the Great Golden Dragon overthrown.
 None of them have a concrete plan, though, they mostly complain about the oppression.
 Possibly reuse the great "What has the Aurelian Empire done for us?" scene, where people in the audience reply with, "Protect us from bandits", "Simplified of our economic system", "Brought worship of the gods", and so on.